1jour1vin

 grilled meat

-"On the nose, the wine opens with aromas of blond tobacco and licorice, supported by notes of garrigue.
-On the palate, the wine is slender, held together by beautiful, noble, and well-integrated tannins.
-The finish remains balanced and spicy."
+“On the nose, the wine opens with aromas of blond tobacco and licorice, underpinned by notes of garrigue.
+On the palate, the wine is elegant and refined, supported by beautiful, noble, and well-integrated tannins.
+The finish is balanced and spicy.”
 (La RVF 2023)

-Buy your Château de Gaure wines at the best price in a private sale!
+Buy Château de Gaure wines at the best price in a private sale!

 Rated site